Phoebe Snetsinger: Death

 On November 23, 1999, while on a birding trip in Madagascar, the van in which Snetsinger was riding overturned, killing her instantly.
 The final bird she observed before the accident was the red-shouldered vanga, a species which had been described as new to science only two years before, in 1997.

 Personal life

 Phoebe and David Snetsinger had four children, three of whom are bird researchers in the United States.
 At the time of Phoebe's death, Carol was involved in research on birds in Alaska and Montana; Susan was "a student of the spotted owl in the Northwest" of the U.S.; and Thomas was researching endangered species of birds for the federal government.
 Their third daughter, Penny, is a chemistry professor at Sacred Heart University in Fairfield, Connecticut.

-As described by Frank Graham, Jr. in his review of Olivia Gentile's biography of Snetsinger, Life List, her earlier hobby before bird watching was writing poetry, which Graham, Jr. describes in this way: feelings which he describes as being more thoroughly addressed by her later developing aspiration to document species of birds.
 At the time of her death, Snetsinger was a resident of Webster Groves, Missouri, a suburb of St. Louis.